Context

 The brand needed to have strong principles as a whole, with clear rules and do's and don'ts, examples and how to be applied in every platform.

-This translated into a big impact for all teams — especially the product and marketing teams — saving time and effort on a seamless product experience.
-Those included:
+This would translate in a big impact for all teams, specially the product and marketing teams, saving time and effort on a seamless product experience.

 - Core narrative